[Reading time: 2 mins 20 secs]

 Scheduling a non-work activity forces you to quit on time so you're not working late and then trying to fix a hurried dinner two hours after you should have eaten.

-This could be a personal phone call, a walk with someone, a class...
+Schedule anything: a personal phone call, a walk with someone, a class...

-Seventeen percent of Americans check it as soon as they wake up and 55% check it within an hour of waking up.
+Seventeen percent of Americans check email as soon as they wake up and 55% check it within an hour of waking up.
 Ouch.
 Every time we interface with our email, we experience a degree of stress.

 Here's a crazy thing to consider: Can you remove your work email from your phone?